-Curriculum: Clinical Applications
+Curriculum: Clinical Applications 1.18.

-1.18.
 In training for patient encounters, does your medical school's curriculum introduce strategies to have conversations with patients about the health effects of climate change?
-2 Yes, there are strategies introduced for having conversations with patients about climate change in the core curriculum.
-1 Yes, there are strategies introduced for having conversations with patients about climate change in elective coursework.
-No, there are not strategies introduced for having conversations with patients about climate change change
+Yes, there are strategies introduced for having conversations with patients about climate change in the core curriculum.
+(2 points) Yes, there are strategies introduced for having conversations with patients about climate change in elective coursework.
+(1 points) No, there are not strategies introduced for having conversations with patients about climate change.
+(0 points) 0 Score Assigned: